 Northern hardwood and conifer stand resolutely in Tuller Hill State Forest, providing shelter for a wide variety of plants and wildlife.
 Peaceful and primitive, it is a popular area for hunting, trapping, and experiencing the great outdoors.
 Many types of ferns, lilies, clubmoss and even orchids have been spotted in the area, and a wealth of mammals, song birds, amphibians, and raptors are all waiting to be seen by the keen-eyed explorer.

 Searching for cache treasures is an adventure in itself, but within the context of this beautifully wild environment, the hunt for coordinates becomes a quite memorable experience.

 Trails crossing throughout the woods provide only brief interruptions from the otherwise completely forested area.
 This seclusion allows for excellent nature observation, as well as picnicking and camping.
 A lean-to campsite is also available for users based on seasonal availability and on a first come, first serve basis.

 The Tuller Hill State Forest Multiple Use Trail System has been designed to offer family-based recreation which covers a wide variety of uses.
-Therefore, the forest offers a variety of trails, including 8 miles of cross-country ski trails, 5 miles of Finger Lakes Trails, and 12 miles designated for horseback riding.
-There are also 3 Public Forest Access Roads (PFAR) within Tuller Hill State Forest:
+Therefore, the forest offers a variety of trails, including eight miles of cross-country ski trails, five miles of Finger Lakes Trails, and 12 miles designated for horseback riding.
+There are also three Public Forest Access Roads (PFAR) within Tuller Hill State Forest: